RikDuijm/municipality/README.md

 ### <a name="user-stories"></a>User Stories
 **As the municipality, I would like to serve my citizens by offering an application that:**
-- gives a quick overview on reported problems and the status of those problems
+- gives a quick overview on reported problems and the status of those problems.
-- gives a possibility to quickly report problems
+- gives a possibility to quickly report problems.

 **Furthermore, as the municipality, I would like to make sure that:**
 - only registered citizens can report a problem.
-- citizens cannot comment or delete reports
+- citizens cannot comment or delete reports.

 **As a user I’d like to:**<br>
 - see if problems in my neighbourhood are reported to the municipality.
-- see what is being done to solve those problems
+- see what is being done to solve those problems.
 - have the possibility to report a problem as quickly as possible, without any hassle and to see a written proof that I’ve reported this.

 ### <a name="application"></a>The application
 **What are we making?**<br>
-Given the obvious desire of a municipality to serve its citizens as transparently as possible, we want to set up a clean, fast and well-arranged application, which gives the user the opportunity to quickly scan for reported problems in his neighbourhood.
-If the user sees that something isn’t reported yet, he has to log in – to minimize the possibility if misuse of the app.
-After logging in, the user can report a new issue quickly and sees that is has been reported.
+Given the desire of a municipality to serve its citizens as transparently as possible, we want to set up a clean, fast and well-arranged application, which gives the user the opportunity to quickly scan for reported problems in his neighbourhood.
+If the user sees that something isn’t reported yet, he has to log in – to minimize the possibility of misuse of the app.
+After logging in, the user can report a new issue quickly.
+He immediately sees that is has been reported.

 The whole process must be easy and painless, something very refreshing for the citizens after earlier experiences.
-This new elected guys actually can think!
+*This new elected guys actually can think!*

-The municipality wants the user to first check if a problem is already reported, to minimize the problems that are reported several times.
-Therefore, on the homepage the first thing that a user can do is to check by street name if a problem is already registered.
+The municipality wants the user to first check if a problem is already reported, to minimize the number of problems that are reported several times.
+Therefore, the first thing that a user can do on the homepage is to check by street name if a problem is already registered.
 Afterwards he has to login, to be able to report a new issue.
-This is to minimalize the abuse of the page.

-Only administrators of the municipality can delete or comment (informing the public about what’s being done) on a problem.
+Only administrators of the municipality can delete a report, or comment (informing the public about what’s being done) on it.
 So there must be 2 environments on the website, based on the rights of a user (citizen or administrator).

 **Why does the user want this?**<br>
-The user / the citizen wants firstly to be able to see if a problem is already reported, and secondly communicate problems with the municipality without hassle / having to waste time in a phone call.
+The user / the citizen wants to be able to see if a problem is already reported and if not, communicate problems with the municipality without hassle / having to waste time in a phone call.
 Finally he wants to see his report back, so that he’s sure that the municipality has to do something about it.

 ### <a name="user-experience"></a>User Experience

 **What makes a good user experience?**<br>
-- Presenting an easy navigable, comprehensive tool to search for problems in a given street and, if a problem is not reported yet, to report it easily.
+- Presenting an easy navigable, comprehensive tool to search for problems in a given street and, if a problem is not reported yet, making it as easy as possible for the user to report it.
 - To lower the threshold for a citizen to communicate with the municipality, it must take the least amount of time possible to report a problem.
-- The idea that the municipality act upon reported problems.
+- The idea that the municipality acts upon reported problems.

 ### <a name="design-ideas"></a>Design Ideas
 The website must be accessible.
 The user must be able to navigate quickly and intuitively and must easily find all relevant information.
 Given the fact that it’s a website of a city council it also must have a business-like and lean design.